wp-plugins/add-to-any/README.txt

 * Large sharing buttons (major new feature!)
  * Scalable vector icons (SVG icons)
  * Mobile ready
- * Retina and high-DPI ready
+ * Retina and high-PPI ready
  * Customizable through CSS code (effects, height & width, border-radius, and much more)
  * Support for older browsers (reverts gracefully to PNG)
  * Large icons are available for the most popular services right now.
 More services will roll out soon